Skip to main content

 This program is eligible for the Kansas Promise Scholarship.
 See if you qualify.

-Build upon what you learned in the certificate program, and expand your welding knowledge on flux core welding, machine tooling, and fabrication practices.
+Build on what you learned in the certificate program, and expand your welding knowledge on flux core welding, machine tooling, and fabrication practices.

 Design, cut, shape, and form components and processes